polyrhythmatic/spring2021_visualize_ml/index.md

 The first half of the class on 1/27 will be a special joing session between classes, the link is [here](https://newschool.zoom.us/j/92628918173)

+There is a slack channel for the course which can be joined [here](https://join.slack.com/t/newschool-ado7747/shared_invite/zt-mlizy2io-8DJaPwFLkyFVgC7aXal0gQ).
+Given the asynchronous nature of this class across multiple time zones, this may be the best way to trouble shoot code issues and address questions.

 ## Course Outline

 Please note - course outline is subject to change during the semester.
 Please pay attention to emails and check the site regularly for updates.